 While $130 may not be a huge price to pay for the option of LTE, not all users need it for their iPad — especially if you have an iPhone with tethering capabilities, or plan to use your tablet largely in areas where there's Wi-Fi.

 LTE service can be incredibly useful, however, if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
 The Cellular model also sports a GPS antenna, if you plan to use your iPad for navigation.
-I've had LTE-capable iPads since my first model, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
-If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot to work.
+I've had LTE-capable iPads since their beginnings, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
+If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot or tethering your iPhone to work.

-If you have a different data plan on your iPad than your iPhone, that can also be useful for getting data in areas where your iPhone's cellular provider has dead spots, and vice versa.
+Additonally, if you have a different data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).

 In a perfect world, you would be able to switch carriers at will with your Apple SIM, but not every company has opted in.
-Auto-switching works if you pick a T-Mobile, Sprint, or GigSky plan: You can have accounts on all three networks, and switch between their plans depending on which suits you based on your location.
+Auto-switching in the U.S. works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can make accounts on all four networks if you so choose, and switch between their plans depending on which suits you based on your location.

 Pick AT&T, however, and your Apple SIM card will immediately lock down and become an AT&T-only SIM card.
 The AT&T option will also immediately disappear once you pick one of its competitors.
 (Lame, AT&T. Super-lame.)

-With the 9.7-inch Pro, you can choose T-Mobile, Sprint, or GigSky on your Apple SIM — but as Matthew Panzarino from TechCrunch first discovered, you can also put an AT&T or Verizon SIM card into the nano-SIM card slot.
+After buying an iPad Pro in the U.S., you can choose from AT&T, T-Mobile, Sprint, AlwaysOnline, or GigSky on your Apple SIM — but as Matthew Panzarino from TechCrunch first discovered, you can also put an AT&T or Verizon SIM card into the nano-SIM card slot.
 This allows you to pick from your Apple SIM providers and any provider in your nano-SIM card slot when browsing the iPad's cellular screen.